Deciphering Roof Trusses – Exploring Medieval Wooden Structures

 small exhibition hall

 The wooden building heritage preserved from the Middle Ages in Finland is hidden within the roof structures of less than twenty stone churches.
-They are a unique source material, telling about the medieval wood constructions and a part of our country’s medieval built cultural heritage.
-The roof structures of churches are masterly displays of construction skills, but they also tell us so much more.
+The roof trusses are a unique source material, telling about medieval wooden construction, and a part of our country’s medieval built cultural heritage – while also being still-functioning load-bearing structures.
+They have lasted for more than half a millennium and are a superb example of immeasurably long-lasting and sustainable building construction.
 From the structures one can get an understanding of how they were built, how the church building sites operated, and how the local community was involved in the construction process.
 They also tell about the worldviews and beliefs of the medieval person and how structural innovations that developed in Central Europe travelled to the northern periphery of Europe.